composewell/streamly/docs/Developer/optimization-guidelines.md

 ### Streams and Unfolds

-Stream and Unfold State.
-Direct style stream and unfold combinators use a state data type to represent the internal state of the stream/unfold generator.
+Stream and Unfold State: Direct style stream and unfold combinators use a state data type to represent the internal state of the stream/unfold generator.

 * In some cases we may have to add a `FUSE` annotation on the state type to